webNpro/InsForge/docs/insforge-auth-api.md

   },
   "access_token": "jwt-token",
   "message": "Registration successful",
-  "nextAction": "You can use this access token to access other endpoints (always add it to HTTP Header 'Authorization', then send requests).
+  "nextActions": "You can use this access token to access other endpoints (always add it to HTTP Header 'Authorization', then send requests).
 Please keep it safe."
 }
 ```